Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 For VMR it provides a trustworthy source of vehicle verification and ownership as it implements IRegistryLookup.
 This allows the maintenance log to ensure the caller is the owner of the vehicle by calling the vehicle registry.

 ## Fee Checker
 This is an oracle source of fees relied upon by the registries.
 A seperate instance would be expected to support each registry.
 It can be set to auto update using oraclize.
+It supports looking up a single fee via an oraclize URL query.
+For simplicity the registries use the same lookup for both registration and transfer fees.
+However the registries could be changed to have a separate instance of the fee checker for each fee they need to monitor.

 # Fees